Introduction to Python Porgramming

 Variables and Data Types

 In Python, a Variable is like a container used to store data values.
-Think of it as a labeled box where you keep information so you can use it later in your program.
+Think of it as a labeled box where you keep information so you can use it later.

 1. Common Data Types